Dodge Shadow: Design

 The Shadow/Sundance employed a variant of the K-car platform, the P-body, which was based on a combination of the Dodge Daytona's suspension (alongside some of its interior styling cues) with a shortened version of the Dodge Lancer's body.
 It had originally been intended as a direct replacement for the earlier Dodge Omni/Plymouth Horizon, but with the economy segment becoming more crowded after the recent introductions of Hyundai (and Yugo) to the US market, Chrysler chose to make the car a bit more substantial.
 The P platform, being a cut down version of the regular K platform, was also a bit heavier than the competition.
 The lineup also had more equipment across the board than expected for the class, at least until the 1991 introduction of the stripped-down America model.

 While they appeared to have a trunk, it was actually a hatchback.
 Chrysler considered this a special feature and advertising literature referred to it as "hidden hatchback versatility"; the relatively large storage capacity of these vehicles was a major selling point for the company.
 The Peugeot 309 which had been developed to replace the European Chrysler Horizon used a similar layout.
-While mechanically identical, the Sundance and Shadow were differentiated by their front grill, which featured brand consistent designs, Dodge using a crosshair design and Plymouth an "egg crate" design.
+While mechanically identical, the Sundance and Shadow were differentiated by their front grille, which featured brand consistent designs, Dodge using a crosshair design and Plymouth an "egg crate" design.
 They also had different tail lamps.
 In its final year, the Shadow featured the new Dodge ram's head emblem on the hood, replacing the corporate pentastar.

 In the original lineup, the three-door only Shadow ES was the sportiest model, only available with the turbocharged engine and with wider rims and tires than other models.